ecmwf/earthkit/docs/install.rst

 Installing the binary dependencies
 --------------------------------------

-This is the list of components with installation instructions, which have binary dependencies:
+This is the list of components with have binary dependencies.
+Please click on the links to see the installation instructions.

 -  `eartkit-data <https://earthkit-data.readthedocs.io/en/latest/install.html#installing-the-binary-dependencies>`_